 It is important to note that occasionally the symptoms normally associated with varicose veins, and caused by the valve failure, can occur with no evidence of visible varicose veins.

-How are varicose veins diagnosed?
+How are varicose veins assessed?

 The only way to accurately determine the underlying cause of your varicose and thread veins is by having a colour duplex ultrasound scan performed on your legs.
-Without this full and detailed scan, it is impossible to expertly assess your veins or determine the exact treatment you require.
+Without this full and detailed scan, it is impossible to properly assess your veins or determine the exact treatment you require.
 The best person to undertake the scan is the person who will undertake your treatment.
-This may be a consultant interventional radiologist, a vascular surgeon or a nurse practitioner.
+This may be a consultant interventional radiologist, a vascular surgeon or a specialist venous nurse practitioner.

 What is the best way to treat varicose veins?